FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dcs_instance_v1.md

 * `vpc_id` - (Required) Specifies the id of the VPC.
 Changing this creates a new instance.

-* `network_id` - (Required) Specifies the network id of the subnet.
+* `network_id` - (Required) Specifies the ID of the VPC subnet.
 Changing this creates a new instance.

 * `security_group_id` - (Optional) Specifies the id of the security group which the instance belongs to.
     This parameter is only supported and **mandatory** for Memcached and Redis 3.0 versions.